warrior8008/My-C-codes/README.md

 # My C Codes

-This repository contains a collection of C programs that I've written to practice and improve my C programming skills.
+This repository contains a collection of C programs that I've learn from codewithharry to practice and improve my C programming skills.
 It includes basic snippets and full programs for a variety of problems.

 ## 📂 Codes